 Inhaled antibiotics in cystic fibrosis (CF) have the aim to reduce the bacterial load in the lung, thereby reducing lung damage and the rate of deterioration of lung function and frequency of exacerbations of infection.
 These outcomes should be associated with improvement in quality of life and in survival.

 Additional issues of relevance around the use of inhaled antibiotics in CF include financial cost, increased time of treatment, risks of adverse effects of the drugs and an increase in the likelihood of acquisition of drug-resistant organisms by long-term exposure to antibiotics.
-A review of approved and developing aerosol antibiotics was available by Doring G et al. A further update on this topic was recently published by Tai GTP et al.
+A review of approved and developing aerosol antibiotics was available by Doring G et al. A further update on this topic was published by Tai GTP et al.

 Recently, the paranasal sinuses are considered an important niche for the colonizing bacteria in many CF patients.
 The paranasal sinuses often harbor distinct bacterial subpopulations, and in the early colonization phases there seems to be a migration from the sinuses to the lower airways, suggesting that independent adaptation and evolution take place in the sinuses.
 Inhaled antibiotics could be relevant to prevent lung colonization.